205 Reset Content

 Usage

-Alternatively, a server may opt to send the 204 No Content status code.
-This indicates exactly the same result, also including no message body, but not specifically asking the client to reset the form.
+Alternatively, a server sends the 204 status code.
+This indicates the same result, also with no message body, without specifically asking the client to reset the form.

 Example

-In the example, the client posts XML data to the server.
-The server acknowledges that the data was received and processed, and as a result, the entry form is instructed to be cleared.
-The client might at this point allow for subsequent entries on the same page, leading to new POST HTTP requests.
+The client posts XML data to the server.
+The server acknowledges the data was received and processed, instructing the entry form to clear.
+The client allows subsequent entries on the same page, leading to new POST requests.

 Request